 Although the theory has been developed for liquid Helium, it is not easy to experimentally investigate sound modes in this framework, since interactions are very strong.
-On the other hand, Bose-Einstein condensates, to which quantum hydrodynamics fully apply with spectacular results \cite{Jin1996,*Mewes1996,*Stamper-Kurn1998,*Marago2000}, are very versatile systems where the parameters, e.g. geometry, interactions, total number of particles, atomic density and temperature, can be adjusted almost at will and, most importantly, the superfluid and normal components can be directly imaged and separately treated.
-Indeed, in atomic superfluids, first and second sound modes take a slightly different character: at high temperatures the former is identified as an oscillation of the thermal cloud density and the latter as an oscillation of the BEC density, while close to $T=0$ this is reverted.
+On the other hand, Bose-Einstein condensates, to which quantum hydrodynamics fully apply with spectacular results \cite{Jin1996}, are very versatile systems where the parameters (e.g. geometry, interactions, total number of particles, atomic density and temperature) can be tuned almost at will and, most importantly, the superfluid and normal components can be directly imaged and separately analyzed.
+Indeed, in atomic superfluids the first and second sound modes take a slightly different character: at high temperatures the former is identified as an oscillation of the thermal cloud density and the latter as an oscillation of the BEC density, while close to $T=0$ this is reverted.

-The first measurements of the sound velocity in a BEC were performed by Andrews et al \cite{Andrews1997} by inducing a density perturbation in the BEC and observing its time propagation allowing a direct measurement of the excitation velocity.
-In order to compare their results with theory, authors treated the density as homogeneous at half the peak density of the BEC, since they would not have access to local density or pressure of the fluid.
+The first measurements of the sound velocity in a BEC were performed by Andrews \textit{et al.} \cite{Andrews1997} by inducing a density perturbation in the BEC and observing its propagation as a function of time, allowing for a direct measurement of the excitation velocity.
+In order to compare their results with the theory, authors treated the density as homogeneous at half the BEC peak density, since they would not have access to local density or pressure of the fluid.
 This study triggered various theoretical works \cite{Griffin1997A,Nikuni1998A} and eventually the sound velocity was studied in optical lattices \cite{Menotti2004,Ernst2010}, the excitation spectrum has been measured \cite{Steinhauer2002} and also shock waves were observed \cite{Damski2004,Simula2005}.

-A few years ago, Meppelink et al \cite{Meppelink2009A} revisited and extended the early works by observing a sound wave in the BEC at finite temperatures and with improved techniques, allowing them to produce smaller density perturbations and therefore avoid non-linear effects.
+A few years ago, Meppelink \textit{et al.} \cite{Meppelink2009A} revisited and extended the early works by observing a sound wave in the BEC at finite temperatures and with improved techniques, allowing them to produce smaller density perturbations and therefore avoid non-linear effects.
 The obtained results display a good agreement with the theory.

-Recently, the sound modes of quantum fluids have been investigated in fermi gases \cite{Taylor2009A,Joseph2007,Sidorenkov2013}, lower dimensionality \cite{Luo2013}, in the context of spin-orbit coupled BECs \cite{Zheng:2012fk} and in the presence of disorder\cite{Gaul2009A}.
+Recently, the sound modes of quantum fluids have been investigated in fermi gases \cite{Taylor2009A,Joseph2007,Sidorenkov2013}, lower dimensionality \cite{Luo2013}, in the context of spin-orbit coupled BECs \cite{Zheng:2012fk} and in the presence of disorder \cite{Gaul2009A}.